pedrosfaria2/telegram_assistant/README.md

 ## Project Overview

-The main purpose of this project is to deliver an interactive personal assistant using the Telegram API, with the primary feature being a reminder bot.
-Users can set reminders for specific dates and times, and the bot will send timely notifications via Telegram.
+The main purpose of this project is to deliver an interactive personal assistant using the Telegram API, with the primary features being reminder management and shopping list management.
+Users can set reminders for specific dates and times, and manage shopping lists conveniently through the bot.
 The project leverages Domain-Driven Design (DDD) principles, which ensure a clear and organized code structure that is scalable and easy to maintain.

 ## Key Technologies